Scheduling

 **Scheduled runs are queuing instead of executing** Your workspace's concurrent execution limit was reached at the scheduled time.
 This happens when multiple schedules fire simultaneously or when a previous scheduled run is still in progress when the next one triggers.
 Stagger your schedules and review whether any executions are taking unusually long to complete.

-**Slack notifications are not being received** Verify that the Slack integration is connected in workspace Settings → Integrations → Slack.
-If the connection was recently revoked (e.g., a Slack workspace admin removed the ContextQA app), the integration must be re-authorized.
-Check that the configured Slack channel still exists and that the ContextQA Slack app has permission to post to it.
+**Slack notifications are not being received** Verify that the Slack integration is connected for your workspace and that **Send Notification** is enabled on the plan.
+If the connection was recently revoked (for example, a Slack workspace admin removed the ContextQA app), re-authorize the integration.
+Confirm the configured Slack channel still exists and that the ContextQA Slack app can post to it.

-**I need a schedule that runs at different times on different days** Use multiple schedule entries on the same test plan.
-You can add any number of schedules to a plan.
-Create one schedule for weekday timing and a separate schedule for weekend timing.
-Both will appear in the Schedules tab and can be managed independently.
+**I need a schedule that runs at different times on different days** Add multiple schedules to the same test plan.
+You can create any number of schedules on a plan — for example, one for weekday timing and a separate one for weekend timing.
+Both appear in the Schedules tab and can be managed independently.

 ## Related Pages